 The Powell Online and Blended Certification Training course ensures a thorough course review process of the delivery of all blended and online courses on all campuses at Campbell University to ensure quality.
-All online or blended courses taught by AOE must be reviewed prior to course start using the Powell Course Rubric.
+All courses taught by AOE must be reviewed prior to course start using the Powell Course Rubric.